Btryon86 enjoys writing on various topics, such as science, music, and health.

 - Nitrogen enters the ocean through precipitation as well, but also through runoff or simply from the atmosphere.

-- special bacteria called cyanobacteria fix the nitrogen.
+- Special bacteria called cyanobacteria fix the nitrogen.

-- nitrification is carried out my phytoplankton.
+- Nitrification is carried out by phytoplankton.

 - The water movement causes the movement of nitrogen throughout the ocean, which means nitrogen is not evenly distributed throughout the ocean.